realthunder/asm3-wiki/Topological-Naming.md

 To prepare for this possibility, we add a new API to `GeoFeature` to report its element map version.
 It returns a string that is persistent.
-Derived features can choose to override it the store its own version.
+Derived features can choose to override it to store its own version.
 In fact, it is __very important__ for any geometry feature to change the version number if there is any change in its shape building logic.
 The default implementation will return something as below,